lbarraga/SEL3-2025-Groep-6/README.md

 Shared code is at the top level, and ES / PPO specific code are in their own sub directories.

-The shared parameters can be adjusted in `config.py` while method specific parameters can be adjusted in their respective files.
+The shared parameters can be adjusted in `config.py`, while method specific parameters can be adjusted in their respective files.
 (E.g. to adjust training `POPULATION_SIZE` for ES it would be in `train_es.py`)

-## setup/env
+## Setup/Env
+> This guide is made for a machine running Linux.

-create and activate a venv with python3.11
+Create and activate a venv with Python3.11:

 ```bash
 python3.11 -m venv .venv
 source .venv/bin/activate
 ```

-install poetry dependencies
+Install Poetry dependencies.

 ```bash
 poetry install --no-root